FRRouting/frr/doc/user/ospfd.rst

 This feature summarises originated external LSAs(Type-5 and Type-7).
 Summary Route will be originated on-behalf of all matched external LSAs.

-.. clicmd:: [no] summary-address A.B.C.D/M [{tag (1-4294967295) | metric (0-16777215)}]
+.. clicmd:: [no] summary-address A.B.C.D/M [{tag (1-4294967295) | metric (0-16777215) | metric-type (1-2)}]

    This command enable/disables summarisation for the configured address range.
-Tag and Metric are the optional parameters.
-If tag/metric configured summary route will be originated with the configured tag/metric.
+Tag,Metric and metric-type are the optional parameters.
+   If tag/metric/metric-type configured summary route will be originated with the configured tag/metric/metric-type.

 .. clicmd:: summary-address A.B.C.D/M no-advertise